harrycot/foostack/README.md

   - a block contain { block: _number_, data: _json_, prev: _hash-of-previous-block_ }.
   - ask for a list of onlines nodes. _timeout 10seconds_.
   - on sync, first and last block is asked to every online nodes. _timeout 10seconds_.
+  - blockchain file can be found at: $HOME/.foostack/blockchain

 #### Web:
 - the login is simulated by generating a new openpgp key pair (you can see more details in logs).